Efficient computation of the singular value decomposition with linear photonic circuits: Author contribution statement

 \section{Author contribution statement}

 JM and SV initiated the conducted research by joint discussions.
 JM carried out the main conceptual work and wrote great parts of the manuscript.
 KN optimized the hybrid implementations of the methods, carried out the operation counts, the experiments, and the computations of energy consumption, and provided detailed pseudocode of all involved methods.
-SV provided specifications of the discussed optical chips.
+SV provided specifications of the discussed photonic integrated circuits.
 KN and SV helped finalizing the manuscript.